-We talk a lot about business to consumer (B2C) marketing.
-But what about business to business (B2B)?
-What are the difference in a marketing strategy when selling to businesses as opposed to selling to Tom, Dick or Harry?
-Well, I'll tell you what the differences are, not much.
-Consider the old adage - Apples to Apples.
+We talk a lot about business-to-consumer (B2C) marketing.
+But what about business-to-business (B2B)?
+What are the differences in a marketing strategy when selling to businesses as opposed to selling to Tom, Dick, or Harry?
+Well, I'll tell you what the differences are: not much.

-When you are marketing your product or server to businesses, remember that real people make up that business, and appealing to those real people is what is important.
+When you are marketing your product or service to businesses, remember that real people make up that business, and appealing to those real people is what is important.
 Just like in B2C, the selling point of your service or product to a business is "how does it help me?"
-(As in, the how your product/service makes a business more profitable/productive.)
+(As in, how your product/service makes a business more profitable/productive.)